AhmedFarrukh/CourseManagementSystem/Report.md

 The objects are, therefore, all interconnected to each other.
 By creating these three classes, the program is able to store data about all three entities (students, teacher and courses) and how they all relate to each other.

-### Solution
+## Solution
 A class called Member was created that represents a member of the university.
 Each object of the Member class holds a name variable and a vector of pointers to the courses it is associated to.
 Both Student and Faculty class are inherited from the Member class.
 The following class diagrams show the different classes that were implemented, their data members and member functions.
 ![Class Diagram](images/ClassDiagram.drawio.png)

 As can been seen in the class diagram, each class maintains access to objects of another class.
 Course objects have a Faculty data member and a vector of pointers to Student objects enrolled in the Course.
 Both Faculty and Student classes hold vectors of pointers to Course objects they are associated with.
 The interdependence of classes creates problems during class declarations.
-To solve this challenge, Student and Faculty class were declared in the Header file first, but their functions were not defined, only declared.
+To solve this challenge, Student and Faculty classes were declared in the Header file first, but their functions were not defined, only declared.
 Next, Course class was declared.
 Finally, the functions of Faculty and Student classes were also declared.
 By following this pattern, each class is declared before its objects are manipulated by the function of another class, and the code runs without error.

-#### Function inside Classes
+### Key Functions inside Classes
-Here are some of the key functions inside declared classes.
+Here are some of the key functions inside the declared classes.
 - printSyllabus in Course
 ```c++
 void printSyllabus(){//prints the contents of the syllabus file. if wrong name is input, or no name input yet, throws an exception